TL;DR

 This is most apparent with Critical Illness Cover.
 The list of conditions covered can vary enormously between providers.

-- A cheaper policy might only cover a heart attack of a specific severity, while a more comprehensive one will pay out for a wider range of cardiovascular events.
+- A cheaper policy might only cover a heart attack of a specific severity, while a more comprehensive one may pay out for a wider range of cardiovascular events.

 - For cancer, some policies only pay out for invasive cancers, while better ones provide partial payments for cancers in situ or early-stage diagnoses.
-This early payout can be a lifeline, allowing you to take time off work for treatment without financial worry.
+This early claim payment can be a lifeline, allowing you to take time off work for treatment without financial worry.

 A broker has access to detailed comparison tools that analyse these definitions side-by-side.
 We can explain that paying an extra £5 per month for Policy B is a wise investment because its cancer definition is far superior to the cheaper Policy A, dramatically increasing your chances of a successful claim. (illustrative estimate)